Monday, April 18, 2011

 1/2 cup chopped onion

-1 c. celery and leaf (finely chopped)
+1 c. carrots diced1 c. celery and leaf (finely chopped)

 1 tsp pepper (According to taste)